syedfusionaix/fxdesk-agent/README.md

 - **Incident Agent** — troubleshoots from a knowledge base, creates and escalates incidents to ServiceNow/Pega, and powers the My Tickets unified view.
 Renders results as dynamic Adaptive Cards.
-- **Service Request Agent** — creates structured service-request objects via MCP.
+- **Service Request Agent** — creates structured service-request records in Dataverse using the out-of-the-box Dataverse MCP server, added as a tool on the connected agent.

 **Dynamic Adaptive Card engine:** an Azure Function reads ServiceNow/Pega UI metadata and transforms it into Adaptive Card schema at runtime.